What is Event Sourcing?

 Code Changes

-This discussion of Event Sourcing has thus far assumed that the application processing events won’t change, which obviously isn't the case with real software.
-Code changes may be classified into three broad categories, including new features, fixes and changes to temporal logic.
+This discussion of Event Sourcing has thus far assumed that the application processing events won’t change, which obviously isn’t the case with real software.
+Code changes may be classified into three broad categories, including new features, fixes, changes to temporal logic, and appending a new event to the event store.

 New Features